ianjchadwick/fpga-audio-analyzer/README.md

 - VGA
 - Audio Output

 We thought Krazy Karaoke would be a fun and interactive way to show these features that could also be played as an actual game.
+The project could also be generalized to frequency (pitch) detection hardware.

-The project could also be generalized to frequency (pitch) detection hardware
+Unfortunately we ran out of time in the semester to completely integrate all components together to create a fully functional karaoke game like we had hoped, but we completed several of the core components and have a solid framework for the components that we need to work on.
+We will discuss these completed modules and explain what we would like to do to work on the project further.

 ## High-Level Overview of Functionality